shaik1002/biggitlabbomb/doc/user/project/merge_requests/index.md

    ![Two assignees for merge requests sidebar](img/merge_request_assignees_v16_0.png)

 GitLab adds the merge request to the user's **Assigned merge requests** page.

-## Merge a merge request

-During the merge request [review process](reviews/index.md), reviewers provide feedback on your merge request.
-When a reviewer decides that the contents of your merge request are acceptable, the reviewer can set [auto-merge](auto_merge.md) on it, even if some merge checks are failing.
-When a merge request is set to auto-merge, it merges after all merge checks pass, without more action from you.

 ## Close a merge request